MrDonBromo/Telecom-Churn-Prediction/README.md

 # TripleTenDS-Final-Project

 ## Project Overview
-This project is part of the TripleTen Data Science Bootcamp.
-The goal is to predict customer churn for Interconnect, a telecommunications company, using various machine learning algorithms.
+The goal of this project is to develop a machine learning model that predicts customer churn for Interconnect, a telecommunications company, using various machine learning algorithms.

 ## Data
 We were provided with four CSV files containing: